Testing, Note Taking & Alt Text

 - Click on Note-Taker Network.

-- On this page you will see either Note Dropoff or Note Library.
-To retrieve your notes, click on Note Library.
+- On this page you will see Note Library.

-- Pick the course you want to obtain notes and hit apply search.
+- If you have multiple classes can pick the course you want to obtain notes by typing in a keyword and hit Apply Search.

 If a note taker is needed in a course, an email will be sent to the class roster through Stockton email accounts with an application to apply.
 The role of a note taker is to have excellent attendance and be able to take neatly typed/written and explicit notes.
 Note takers are required to email a copy of their typed or scanned notes to email@example.com within 24 hours of each class.